dburger/algorithms/unique-binary-search-trees/README.md

 1. Think in terms of a tree with `n` nodes being constructed of the root node and trees with `0` to `n - 1` nodes in the left and right subtrees.
+1. This is a great problem as it succumbs quite easily to the two common dynamic programming approaches.

 ## Solutions